glaswasser/shiny-projects/n-COVID-19/readme.md

 Go to <https://glaswasser.shinyapps.io/corona/> to see the app running

-Maybe I’ll add a tutorial here later…
+Maybe I’ll add a tutorial here later… who knows